A prime number is a natural number greater than 1 which has no positive divisors other than 1 and itself

 Naive test

-Let n be the number we want to check if is prime, if we find a natural number greater than 1 that is a divisor of n then n is not a prime
+Let n be the number we want to check for primality.
+If we find a natural number greater than 1 that is a divisor of n, then n is not prime.

 Complexity: O(n)